2024 drone attack on Benjamin Netanyahu's residence

-On 19 October 2024, a drone strike took place on the private residence of Israeli prime minister Benjamin Netanyahu in the town of Caesarea, Israel.
+On 19 October 2024, during the 2024 Israeli invasion of Lebanon, Lebanese militant group Hezbollah conducted a drone attack on the private residence of Israeli prime minister Benjamin Netanyahu in Caesarea, Israel.
+Netanyahu was not home during the attack, and it did not result in any injuries.
 The attack was referred to as an assassination attempt by several news outlets and by Netanyahu himself and was suspected to have been launched from Lebanon.
-The incident did not result in any injuries, and Netanyahu was not at his home during the attack.
-This targeting came in the context of ongoing escalation between Israel and the Axis of Resistance, including Hezbollah, in light of the ongoing Israeli–Lebanese conflict.

 Attack

-On 19 October 2024, Benjamin Netanyahu’s home in Caesarea was targeted by one of three drones, believed to have been launched from Lebanon.
+On 19 October 2024, Lebanese militant group Hezbollah launched three drones from Lebanon.
+Two were intercepted over Rosh Hanikra and Nahariya, while the third attacked Benjamin Netanyahu’s private home in Caesarea.
+The drone cracked a bedroom window but failed to penetrate further due to reinforced glass and additional protections, while debris landed on a swimming pool and the yard.

 The attack came amid heightened tensions between Israel and Hezbollah, with several rockets and drones fired toward areas in northern Israel.
 The attack did not result in any injuries, and Netanyahu was not at his residence at the time.
-Two other drones launched into the area were intercepted.
-The drone cracked a bedroom window but failed to penetrate further due to reinforced glass and additional protections, while debris landed on a swimming pool and the yard.

 Al Jazeera reporter Nour Odeh reported that prior to the strike, areas in northern Israel witnessed several rocket attacks by Hezbollah, and sirens were activated in cities such as Haifa and the Galilee, which she stated could have acted as decoys prior to the attack on Netanyahu's residence.
 She reported that sirens had gone off around Caesarea only after the attack on Netanyahu's residence was confirmed.

 Responses

 Israel

-Benjamin Netanyahu called the attack an attempted assassination against himself and his wife Sara Netanyahu conducted by Iranian proxies, stating that they had "made a bitter mistake".
+Netanyahu called the attack an attempted assassination targeting he and his wife Sara conducted by Iranian proxies, stating that they had "made a bitter mistake".
 He further stated that the attack would not hinder or dissuade Israel from "the war of revival" against Israel's enemies and to ensure Israel's security for generations.

 Israeli foreign minister Israel Katz also stated that the attack was an assassination attempt against Netanyahu and his family conducted by Iranian proxies, and called the attack another exposure of "Iran’s true face and the evil axis it leads".

+The Prime Minister's Office requested $530,000 from the state treasury to undertake security upgrades after the attack.